Nithin-GK/Nithin-GK.github.io/_pages/about.md

 My research focuses on computer vision, with an emphasis on deep generative modeling using diffusion models, plug-and-play architectures, and efficient generation for resource-constrained devices.
 I also work on agentic systems and human interaction understanding.

-I am passionate about diffusion models—interestingly, their theoretical foundations trace back to Einstein's work on Brownian motion.
+I find the theory behind diffusion models fascinating.
+Fun fact: the basics were proposed by Einstein!
 Over the past several years, I have contributed to advances in image, video, and 3D generation using these models.
 I welcome collaborations with researchers who share an interest in generative modeling.
 Please feel free to <a href="mailto:iamnithingk@gmail.com">reach out</a>.